aucxtix/aucxtix/README.md

 ## 👋 About

-Computer Engineering student at **LDRP Institute of Technology & Research**, building hands-on experience across **cybersecurity, networking, and backend development** rather than sticking to one lane.
+Computer Engineering student at **LDRP Institute of Technology & Research (GTU)**, building hands-on experience across **cybersecurity, networking, and backend development** rather than sticking to one lane.
 I've spent this year shipping real internship work, coordinating a 300+ person tech fest, and placing as a finalist in two national hackathons.

 ```bash
 $ cat about.txt